 The course makes clear the difference between management and leadership, the difference between the exercise of authority or decision rights and the exercise of leadership, and the difference between being in a “leadership position” and actually being a leader.
 It highlights the fact that being a leader and exercising leadership effectively does not require one to have authority or even to be in a “leadership position”.

-The pedagogical method employed is “transformative learning”.
-The course draws on Jack Mezirow and Associates Learning as Transformation: Critical Perspectives on a Theory in Progress (chs.
-1-3).
-In transformative learning we seek to become aware of our context of interpretations and beliefs, and to be critically reflective of our underlying assumptions.
-In transformative learning, our prevailing worldview and frames of reference (which are almost always invisible to ourselves) are uncovered thereby enabling us to reconstruct them such that more clarity and power is available to us.
+The pedagogical method employed is “transformational learning".
+In transformational learning we seek to become aware of our context of interpretations and beliefs, and to be critically reflective of our underlying assumptions.
+In transformational learning, our prevailing worldview and frames of reference (which are almost always invisible to ourselves) are uncovered thereby enabling us to reconstruct them such that more clarity and power is available to us.

 “It is almost a cliché of the leadership literature that a single definition of leadership is lacking.”
 (Bennis,p.2)

 “The scholars do not know what it is they are studying, and the practitioners do not know what it is they are practicing.”
 (Rost, p.8)